 For the arms it’s the same concept.
 I adjust the torso and then focus on the arms.
 Just like with the waist, the way I position the torso will affect where the arms end up.
 Trying to position the arms before positioning the torso will be a look of extra work.You may notice as I’m editing the left arm (our PoV) that I’m making gradual changes to several bones.
 To avoid accidentally breaking an elbow, I tend to make adjustments in smaller increments rather than go all out in one go.
 This is something we’ll explore more in depth in part 3.

 With the larger adjustments out of the way I now begin to add in all the details.
 I start at the top and slowly make my way down.
 I rotate the head into its right spot and add an expression to the face.
 I adjust the fingers to be somewhat like the reference but not entirely.
 I always find that fingers are harder to replicate than anything else, so I tend to apply what I see in spirit rather than really try to copy the reference.

 I make my way down the character and choose a leg that I want to be my reference point for the lowest point of the character.
 To explain that a bit more clearly, I want one of my character’s feet or rather the sole of her feet to be the lowest point of the pose.
 This is the point that connects with the ground and the other leg I will adjust accordingly.

-Step 4: Rotate the camera, check for mistakes and fix
+Rotate the camera, quality check, fix

 So far we’ve got a pretty solid pose.
 At least, from the front.
 As you’ve been able to see in the videos is that I’ll be rotating around my character a whole bunch to make sure that what I’m doing looks good at all angles.
 Currently there’s a few flaws to the pose that I would like to work on.